dhaanpaa-lab0/silly-pun-generator/README.md

-# Kubernetes Database Setup
+# Kubernetes Database Setup for digital ocean kubernetes cluster
+## Challenge: `Setup a scalable postgres database cluster`

 ***Warning:*** This is probably very insecure by default

+***Note:*** This assumes you have installed doctl cli from digitial ocean

-All of this assumes that you have a working kubernetes cluster that you can use to experiments with this
+***Note:*** All of this assumes that you have a working kubernetes cluster that you can use to experiments with this

 ## Installation:

-1.Create Kubernetes cluster
+1.Create Kubernetes cluster in digital ocean

+1a.Run `make dokskubeconfig` to add your cluster to the

 2.Run `make kubegresinstall` and then wait until pods are in ready state